-If there’s one thing you can say about Canyon’s chassis, it’s they’re always tidy affairs; clean lines, excellent attention to detail and sorted aesthetics are almost its trademark.
-And, as ever, this Spectral appears to have all that.
+If there’s one thing you can say about Canyon’s chassis, it’s that they’re always tidy affairs; clean lines, excellent attention to detail and sorted aesthetics are almost the company’s trademark.
+And, as ever, this Spectral appears to have all of that.

-Cables are touted to be push-in, pull-out, with proper guiding front to rear to make lives easier.
+Cables are touted to be push-in, pull-out, with proper guiding front-to-rear to make our lives easier.

 Bearings have extra sealing and well-formulated grease to keep the weather out.